xiaolin-han/MS3-method/README.md

 This is the Matlab program of our paper
-"A Spectral-spatial Jointed Spectral Super-resolution and Its Application to HJ-1A Satellite Images" accepted by IEEE Geoscience and Remote Sensing Letters (GRSL).
+"A Spectral-spatial Jointed Spectral Super-resolution and Its Application to HJ-1A Satellite Images" accepted by IEEE Geoscience and Remote Sensing Letters (GRSL), vol. 19, pp. 1-5, 2022.

 ----------------------------------------------------------------------------------------------------
 Copyright 2021